renderedtext/semaphore-docs-new/source/docs/docker/setting-up-continuous-integration-for-docker-project.md

  - [Quay.io](/docs/docker/setting-up-quay-io-for-your-project.html),
  - [Custom Container Registry](/docs/docker/setting-up-custom-container-registry-for-your-project.html).

-This step is optional, so if you don't use any of the above, you can click "Skip this step".
+This step is optional, so you can click "Skip this step" if you're not using any of the above mentioned registry hosts.

 <img src="/docs/assets/img/adding-new-project/docker-registry-hosts-list.png" class="img-responsive img-bordered" alt="Container Registry Hosts list">